Many Christians use “father” as a title for their religious leaders. What did Jesus mean when He said to call no man father in Matthew 23:9?

 There are over 1.2 billion Catholics throughout the world.
 The Roman Catholic Church is the largest denomination of Christianity, and it continues to grow, mostly in the developing world (Africa and Latin America).
-Its current leader, Francis I, has continually made headlines with his unorthodox actions and words.
+Its current leader, Pope Francis, has continually made headlines with his unorthodox actions and words.

 Francis comes from Argentina, where he was born Jorge Mario Bergoglio.
 He became a priest in 1969 and began ascending the ranks of the Catholic Church in Argentina.
 He was appointed provincial of the Jesuits in 1973, a bishop by John Paul II in 1992, coadjutor archbishop in 1997, archbishop of Argentina in 1998 and a member of the College of Cardinals in 2001.

 He ascended to the papacy when he was elected by the cardinals on March 13, 2013 (succeeding the retired Benedict XVI).

 Do you know what the word pope means?
 It is actually a very simple term, derived from the Latin word papa, meaning “father.”

 Roman Catholic leaders (starting with priests and going all the way up to the pope) are given the title father.
 In monastic communities, the leader of monks is called an “abbot,” which is derived from the Aramaic word abba, meaning “father.”
 But within Roman Catholicism, only the bishop of Rome can be called the pope—or the father.
 It is a form of the title that is reserved only for his office.
 And, in order to further distinguish the pope’s authority, he is also given the title holy father.

 When Pope Francis visited the United States last September, it was common to hear him addressed as “holy father” by Catholics and non-Catholics alike.